NathanRoyer/async-fifo/README.md

 - Strict delivery order: these channels have strong FIFO guarantees
 - Batch production and consumption (both atomic)
 - Send operations are guaranteed to succeed immediately without any sort of yielding/blocking
+- Producers can be cloned (but not consumers)

 #### Internal Details